 The histograms for both cases are shown in Figures 4 and 5 below.
 Again the black bar shows the center line.
 The histogram for the bullish pattern is skewed to the left.
 This means a downward correction is more probable following this candle pattern.

 The histogram for the bearish pattern is the mirror image.
 It’s skewed to the right.
 This means an upward correction is more probable following the bearish engulfing candle.

-Based on this experiment, the bullish engulfing pattern does seem to be a slightly stronger contrarian signal than the bearish.
+Based on this experiment, the bullish engulfing pattern seems to be a slightly stronger signal than the bearish.
+With both being contrarian.

 Individual Currency Pairs

-The table below shows the results for the bullish engulf pattern on individual currency pairs.
+The table below shows the results for the bullish engulf pattern on specific currencies.

 |Bullish engulfing||p(up| bullish candle)||p(down | bullish candle)|

 With USDCAD for example there’s a 5.6% difference between the probability of a downward correction and an upward correction following the bullish candle pattern.
-The probability of a downward correction following this bullish signal is significantly higher.
-A result that contradicts the way most people trade these events.
+The probability of a downward correction following the bullish candle was even higher.

 The table below shows the results for the bearish engulfing pattern on the respective currency pairs.

 |Bearish engulfing||p(up| bearish candle )||p(down | bearish candle)|